-Before you calculate your net income, you must convert all foreign income, deductions and foreign tax paid to Australian dollars; see Converting foreign income to Australian dollars.
+Before you calculate your net income, you must convert all foreign income, deductions and foreign tax paid to Australian dollars.

 All types of income are treated the same for the purposes of working out the foreign income tax offset.

 Record keeping